csc301-fall-2022/team-project-16-sayyara-m/deliverable-2/iteration-02-review.md

-#### Q2.
-Decisions that did not turn out as well as we hoped
+### Decisions that did not turn out as well as we hoped

-List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.

-* 2 - 4 decisions.
-* Ordered from most to least important.
-* Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
-* Feel free to refer/link to process artifact(s).

 #### Meetings with partner were not frequent
 - Some expectations for certain features were unclear which created development roadblocks